AdobeDocs/pass.en/help/authentication/apple-sso-overview.md

 1. Enable Single Sign-On (YES) for each desired integration (Channel x MVPD) and desired platform (iOS / tvOS) through the [Adobe Primetime TVE Dashboard](https://console.auth.adobe.com/).

-1. Integrate the Apple SSO workflows using one of the following two solutions offered by Adobe Primetime Authentication team:
+1. Integrate the Apple SSO workflows using one of the following two solutions offered by Adobe Pass Authentication team:

-    - The Adobe Primetime Authentication REST API can support platform Single Sign-On (SSO) authentication for end users of client applications running on iOS, iPadOS or tvOS.
+    - The Adobe Pass Authentication REST API can support platform Single Sign-On (SSO) authentication for end users of client applications running on iOS, iPadOS or tvOS.
 Please see also [Apple SSO Cookbook (REST API)](/help/authentication/apple-sso-cookbook-rest-api.md).

-    - The Adobe Primetime Authentication AccessEnabler iOS/tvOS SDK can support platform Single Sign-On (SSO) authentication for end users of client applications running on iOS, iPadOS or tvOS.
+    - The Adobe Pass Authentication AccessEnabler iOS/tvOS SDK can support platform Single Sign-On (SSO) authentication for end users of client applications running on iOS, iPadOS or tvOS.
 Please see also [Apple SSO Cookbook (iOS/tvOS SDK)](/help/authentication/apple-sso-cookbook-iostvos-sdk.md).

     - **<u>Pro Tip:</u>** In order to have access to the user's subscription information, the user must give the application permission to proceed, similar to providing access to the device's camera or microphone.
 This permission must be requested per application and the device will save the user's selection.
 Please bear in mind that the user can change its decision by going to the application settings (TV Provider permission access) or to the section from *`Settings -> TV Provider`* on iOS/iPadOS or *`Settings -> Accounts -> TV Provider`* on tvOS.